SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-11-paxlovid-availability.md

 So I imagined the unwelcome scenario where I had to hunt down a way to fill a paxlovid scrip for one of us here at Chez Weekend.
 (Well, maybe not the cat.
-He, as you can see here (click to embiggen), is unconcerned about your COVID-19 stuff.
+He, as you can see here &ndash; click to embiggen &ndash; is unconcerned about your COVID-19 stuff.
 It's a tomcat thing.)

 <a href="{{ site.baseurl }}/images/2022-01-11-paxlovid-availability-locator-filter.jpg"><img src="{{ site.baseurl }}/images/2022-01-11-paxlovid-availability-locator-filter-thumb.jpg" width="200" height="547" alt="HealthData.gov: filters based on US state, counties, paxlovid, and availability" title="HealthData.gov: filters based on US state, counties, paxlovid, and availability" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>